alimanfoo/pysamstats/README.md

 For pileup-based statistics function, note the following:

+* By default a row is emitted for all genome positions covered by reads overlapping the selected region.
+This means rows will be emitted for positions outside the selected region, but statistics may not be accurate as not all reads overlapping that position will have been counted.
+To truncate output to exactly the selected region, provide a ``truncate=True`` keyword argument.
 * By default a row is only emitted for genome positions covered by at least one read.
 To emit a row for every genome position, provide a ``pad=True`` keyword argument.
 * By default the number of reads in a pileup column is limited to 8000.
 To increase this limit, provide a ``max_depth=100000`` keyword argument (or whatever number is suitable for your situation).